gchq/Gaffer/doc/src/main/resources/user/walkthrough/Filtering.md

 ${CODE_LINK}

+Filtering in Gaffer is designed so it can be applied server side and distributed across a cluster for performance.

 In this example we’ll query for some Edges and filter the results based on the aggregated value of a property.
 We will use the same schema and data as the previous example.

 If we query for the RoadUse Edges containing vertex `”10”` we get these Edges back with the counts aggregated: